cameronmathis/Pong/README.md

 This is a project I decided I wanted to do in order to practice my C++.
 I chose to make this game because it was one of the very first video games, released in 1972.

 ## Setup
-In order to play this game, clone this repo to a Linux enviroment and navigate to the project. </br>
+In order to play this game, you need g++ installed on a Linux machine. </br>
+Clone this repo to a Linux enviroment and navigate to the project. </br>
 Use this command to compile the program:

 	$ ./pong.sh compile